 Take time to learn about the impacts of the policies and actions of the Government of Canada and the churches that operated the schools.
 We listen to the stories of survivors and their families and remember those that didn’t make it home.

-The observance of Orange Shirt Day on campus is Friday, September 29th, 2023.
+The observance of Orange Shirt Day on campus in 2024 is Monday, September 30.

 Residential school survivor, Phyllis Webstad began observing this day in Williams Lake, BC in 2013 at the St. Joseph Mission (SJM) residential school commemoration event at which told the story of her shiny new orange shirt that was taken away from her on her first day of school at the SJM.